 As a result of the ATI acquisition, we sell products for the consumer electronics market, including for digital TVs and color mobile phones.
 There are a significant number of competitors targeting this market.
-The delay in acceptance of digital TV technology has also provided further opportunities for competitors to enter this market.
 In addition, as the telecommunications, cable and consumer electronics industries and their suppliers undergo a period of convergence, we expect that competition will increase in these markets.
 Our ability to succeed in these new consumer markets is subject to a number of uncertainties, including acceptance of our graphics and multimedia processors, the development of new technologies sufficient to meet market demand, the need to develop customer relationships, different sales strategies and channels, new and different industry standards from those in the PC market and changing strategic alliances.
 We cannot assure you that we will be able to successfully compete in this new market.
 If we are unable to successfully introduce products and compete in this market, we could be materially adversely affected.